 From Indexing to Keyword Research

 The word ‘indexed’ refers to the listing of your website in search results.
 New websites usually take a few days to be indexed by search results, as do new pages you add to your site.
 It doesn’t mean they won’t be visible, just that they may not show up in a search result right away.

 An internal link is a hyperlink on a website which points to another page on the same website.
-Like this one, which goes to our contact page.
+Like this one, which goes to our contact details.

 Keywords are words/phrases that are important to your business and that you want search engines to recognise are important to your business.
 You may know these words already or you may need to do some Keyword Research.

 Keyword Research is the way you find the best keywords for your website.
 Google Adwords has a free keyword planner which can help you figure out the words best for you.
 When you have a list, you then plan how you will include these topics into your website content.

 Website metadata provides search engines with important information about the content and purpose of each page on your website and helps them determine whether your website is relevant enough to display in search results.

 A meta description is a 160-character snippet which summarises a web page’s content.
 Search engines sometimes use these snippets in search results to let visitors know what a page is about before they click on it.

 On-page SEO is the process of editing the different elements on your website to make it more appealing to search engines.
 Everything from your title tags to alt tags can be optimised for a more search engine friendly website.